Dig-in! (learn…)

 Each individual server (virtual or dedicated) on which Moonstalk runs is called a node, and comprises the components inside the install folder.
 No other location is used for configuration or temporary files, withstanding the startup script.

 This shell utility is your interface for managing a Moonstalk node.
-Run without any command it will provide you with its status.
-It will always report any application or site compilation (syntax) errors.
-All instructions are optional, accepted in any order and with several synonyms.
+Without any commands it will provide you with its status, and will always report any application or site compilation (syntax) errors.
+All commands are optional, accepted in any order and have several synonyms.
 For further usage instructions issue the help command.

 The server control commands are: